srmklive/terraform-nginx-php/README.md

-# Terraform -Implement Application Load Balancer with Auto Scaling Group & EC2
+# Terraform -Create AWS EC2 instance with Nginx & PHP 8.2

 ## Introduction

 This repo implements the provisions the following infrastructure on the AWS:

+* AWS EC2 instance with the following specs:
+  * Ubuntu 22.04.
+  * Nginx.
+  * PHP 8.2
-* CodeBuild.
+* 1 VPC.
-* CodePipeline.
+* 1 Security Group.
-* IAM Roles.
+* 1 Subnet.
-* IAM Policies for CodeBuild & CodePipelines.
-* S3 bucket to save build artifacts.
+* 1 Internet Gateway.

 ## Pre Requisites